appdotnet/object-metadata/annotation-replacement-values/+net.app.core.file.md

 > ### +net.app.core.file

 <!-- provide a description of the replacement value -->
-This dynamically inserts information about an App.net file into an annotation.
+This dynamically inserts information about an App.net [File](http://developers.app.net/docs/resources/file/) into an annotation.
 The File information is merged with any other values to form a single object.

 <!-- provide at least one example of what your annotation might look like in the wild -->
 ## Example